Giant Headless Statue Of Lenin

 Nothing spits in the dead eye of a counter-capitalist political system like standing one of its heroes inside a Las Vegas casino and cutting off his head.

-Vladimir Ilyich Lenin (1870-1924), who was one of the leaders of the Soviet revolution, stands outside "Red Square," a pricey vodka bar along Mandalay Bay Hotel-Casino's indoor restaurant row.
-An iron giant of heroic proportions, the decapitated Communist's shoulders and shoe tops are stained white with what appears to be simulated bird poop.
+Vladimir Ilyich Lenin (1870-1924), who was one of the leaders of the Soviet revolution, has stood outside "Red Square," a pricey vodka bar along Mandalay Bay Hotel-Casino's indoor restaurant row, since early 1999.
+An iron giant of heroic proportions, the statue initially caused controversy: was a casino celebrating a communist?
+So the owners of Mandalay Bay lopped off Lenin's head and spattered his decapitated shoulders and shoe tops with simulated bird poop.

 Of course, Vegas is a city of heroic proportions, and Lenin is just one more minor landmark.
 Without his head, he's even more oblique and Sphinx-like than the Luxor Sphinx next door.